What do you want to know?

 Is Carrot a choking hazard for babies?

 Carrot can be a choking hazard if served in unsafe shapes.
-Always cook carrot until very soft - raw carrot is a choking risk.
-Cut into sticks or wedges that babies can hold.
-Ensure the carrot mashes easily between your fingers.
+Always cook carrot until very soft — raw and crunchy carrot is a choking risk.
+Cut into thick sticks or wedges young babies can hold; avoid hard coins or rounds.
+Ensure the carrot mashes easily between your fingers before serving.
+Avoid raw grated carrot for young babies — the firm shreds can still be a choking risk.
+Don't add salt; carrots are naturally sweet and need no seasoning.
+Always supervise eating with your baby sat upright.

 Is Carrot a common allergen?